kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 - `earned_balance`: The balance amount earned through gameplay or rewards.
 - `bought_balance`: The balance amount that has been purchased or deposited into the wallet.
 - `bonus_balance`: Any bonus amounts added to the wallet.
+- `lazy_balance`: The current balance in the wallet that hasn't been committed to the chain.
+- `on_chain_balance`: The balance that is recorded on the blockchain.
 - `wallet_transaction_error`: A Boolean flag indicating if there was an error in the wallet transactions.
+- `lazy_balance_delta`: The change in balance that hasn't been updated on the chain yet.
+- `is_lazy_balance_updated`: A Boolean indicating whether the lazy balance has been updated.
 - `created_at`: Timestamp for when the wallet record was created.
 - `modified_at`: Timestamp for the last modification to the wallet record.
-- `lazy_balance_delta`: The change in balance that hasn't been updated on the chain yet.
-- `is_lazy_balance_updated`: A Boolean indicating whether the lazy balance has been updated.
-- `lazy_balance`: The current balance in the wallet that hasn't been committed to the chain.
-- `on_chain_balance`: The balance that is recorded on the blockchain.
+- `minWalletBalToWithdraw`: The minimum balance amount that is required to withdraw.

 #### Example Response
 ```json